 - Clay and limestone soils from the Cretaceous period and soft sandstone from the Miocene period for the Syrah grapes.

 Manual harvest.
-Grapes are de-stemmed and pressed.
-A 21-day maceration period with regular punch-downs and rack & return operations.
+Grapes are de-stemmed and crushed.
+A 21-day maceration period with regular punch-downs and rack & return (délestage) operations.
 Malolactic fermentation.
-14 months elevage of the Syrah in 275-litre Laurus barrels (new, 1 wine and 2 wines).
+12 months elevage of the Syrah in 275-litre Laurus barrels (mix of new, 1-year and 2-year barrels).

 16-18°C – Ideal when opened 1-hour ahead